wmantly-stuff/prep-work/javascript/3-conditionals-and-for-loops/README.md

 Open the main.js file and find the loop inside the document ready.

 Write code that does the following:

-* if i is divisable by 3, append a line that reads "Fizz"
+* if i is divisible by 3, append a line that reads "Fizz"

-* if i is divisable by 5, append a line that reads "Buzz"
+* if i is divisible by 5, append a line that reads "Buzz"

-* if i is divisable by 3 & 5, append a line that reads "FizzBuzz"
+* if i is divisible by 3 & 5, append a line that reads "FizzBuzz"

 All this should be done as usual, to the printout div.